GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The efficiency of the code decreases with an increase in the number of people working on the program.
-The most efficient programs are written by a single person.
+> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
 >
-> ~ *Charles Simonyi*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts